Mean-field optimal control with stochastic leaders: Conclusion and outlook

 The study of opinion dynamics and control inevitably touches on ethically sensitive questions, particularly regarding influence and manipulation in digital communication spaces.
 While our work is motivated by mathematical and computational insights, its implications extend to understanding how collective opinions can be shaped by a small number of agents or external drivers.
 We hope that these findings will contribute to developing transparent frameworks for detecting, analysing, and ultimately mitigating attempts to steer or distort public opinion.
 By offering a quantitative foundation for such analyses, this research seeks to support responsible governance and ethical use of data-driven social modelling.\\

-{\bfseries Funding.} This work has been partially funded by the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy through grant EXC-2046 The Berlin Mathematics Research Center MATH+ (project no. 390685689).
+{\bfseries Funding.} This work has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, EXC-2046/2, project ID: 390685689).
 The research of CH has been partially funded by the German Federal Government, the Federal Ministry of Education and Research and the State of Brandenburg within the framework of the joint project EIZ: Energy Innovation Center (project numbers 85056897 and 03SF0693A).